coffeebeats/gdbuild/docs/commands.md

 ### Options

 - `--dry-run` — log the build command without running it
+- `--print-hash` — log the unique hash of the export template (skips compilation)

 - `-c`, `--config <PATH>` — use the `gdbuild` configuration file found at `PATH`
   - Default value: `$PWD` (current working directory)